cdhsausageboy/osu-wiki/wiki/Tournaments/OTMT/2022/en.md

 4. The tournament host will release the mappool and schedules one week before each round.
 5. If required, players may request for a reschedule of their matches via the #otmt-reschedule channel in the Discord server.
-- Reschedules will only be allowed before the Thursdays, 23:59 UTC+8 of every week. there exists two ties in a row on the same beatmap, the map may be nullified and not reused.
-The player whom selected the tied map may pick again.
+- Reschedules will only be allowed before the Thursdays, 23:59 UTC+8 of every week.

 #### Tournament structure